Mark-Cooper-Janssen-Vooles/Todolendar.API/README.md

 ````

 After the above is done, verify the API is running by opening the web browser and visiting your EC2 isntance's public IP followed by "/api".

+====

+Great source:
+- create ec2
+  - add security group which allows incoming http and https traffic to certain ports
+  - there should be an SSH one for 0.0.0.0/0 => used to ssh into the linux terminal
+  - there should be a HTTPS (port 443) / HTTP (port 80) => for 0.0.0.0/0 and ::/0 (both http and https)
+  - if any custom ones as well, i.e. port range 5000-5001 for http for 0.0.0.0/0 will expose that port

+- connect to instance and install .net 6
+  - confirm its installed by running `dotnet --version`

+- create a web API